I Needed Morphine For My Painful Periods

-Ah, you really can’t beat sharing stories to make you feel like you’re not alone in a situation – we can all identify with a bit of true-talk after all.
-Not only that, being open and honest about real things that happen to real women is the fastest way to smash taboos and get us all talking about tricky topics.
-There’s no such thing as an over-share.
-Here, Lyndsey, 43, talks about her decision to have surgery to cure painful periods…
+Being open and honest about real things that happen to real women is the fastest way to smash taboos and get us all talking about tricky topics.
+Which is why here, Lyndsey, 43, talks about her decision to have surgery to cure painful periods…

 “I started my periods at the age of 12 and from then on, suffered heavy periods and excruciating pain throughout my whole life.